After Extractions

 • Swelling – Swelling is very normal and to be expected after a surgery.
 Swelling should slowly increase, reaching its peak around the second or third day after surgery, before steadily declining.

 • Dry socket – Dry socket is a rare occurrence in which, instead of decreasing, the pain following your surgery will gradually increase until it is unbearable.
 Many describe this pain as shooting up toward the ear.
 Dry sockets happen when the blood clot that forms following the extraction surgery becomes irritated or broken before the healing process is finished.
 The socket that is formed by the blood clot’s absence can fill up with food and other debris from your mouth, causing pain.
 If you smoke tobacco or are a woman who uses oral contraceptives, you are at higher risk for dry socket, so keep an eye out for these symptoms.
 Schedule an appointment immediately if you think you are suffering from dry socket.
-Contact us online or call us at 210.824.0111 if you have any additional questions or concerns.
+Call us at 210.824.0111 if you have any additional questions or concerns.

 • Tooth fragments – In some cases, the surgeon is not able to remove all of the bone fragments from the extracted tooth during the surgery.
 When this happens, the dead bone fragments, also known as bone sequestra, will be rejected from the gums.
 This is completely natural and not a cause for concern, but it can cause a bit of pain until the sequestra are removed.
-If you start to notice sharp bone fragments protruding from your surgical site, contact us online, call 210.824.0111 or set up an appointment today.
+If you start to notice sharp bone fragments protruding from your surgical site, call 210.824.0111 and set up an appointment today.

 • Numbness – If your mouth feels numb, even hours after surgery, don’t fret.
 Many patients report similar numbness, which can sometimes last 10 to 12 hours after surgery.